 The urgency for climate action, coupled with changing regulations, has put increasing pressure on SMEs to accelerate climate action.
 The new mandatory ESG disclosure laws implemented in the UK and the EU means large corporations now have to measure and address their Scope 3 emissions.
 As SMEs are usually at the centre of corporate supply chains, they are increasingly being asked to provide data on their emissions.
 Banks both need this information and can support SMEs in supplying this data.

-In a highly competitive market in which it’s hard to differentiate, banks cannot ignore the opportunity to establish themselves as a trusted partner for conscious consumers and small business owners looking for greater transparency around their spending footprint.
-Understanding the climate impact of your spend is shifting from being ‘good to know’ to something that customers demand.
+In a highly competitive market in which it’s hard to differentiate, banks can’t ignore the opportunity to establish themselves as a trusted partner for small business owners who are looking for greater transparency around their carbon footprint.

-Small businesses have repeatedly shown that they’re open to sharing data to enable personalised, simplified experiences in their operations, and banks that capitalise on this trend are able and will increasingly be able to provide value-added services that inspire long-term loyalty among small business customers and enable differentiation when it’s becoming increasingly difficult to achieve.
+Small businesses have repeatedly shown that they’re open to sharing data to enable personalised, simplified experiences in their operations.
+Banks that capitalise on this trend are able to provide value-added services that inspire long-term loyalty among small business customers and enable differentiation when it’s increasingly difficult to achieve.

-Cogo helps banks worldwide to turn customer data into personalised and engaging digital experiences, including nudging customers and businesses to understand, reduce and offset their carbon footprint—all within an existing digital experience.
+Cogo helps banks worldwide turn customer data into personalised and engaging digital experiences, including nudging customers and businesses to understand, reduce and offset their carbon footprint—all within an existing digital experience.

 Our Business Carbon Manager tool uses a spend-based approach to calculate carbon footprints, making reporting and analysis easy for businesses.

 Business owners can see how their spending directly impacts their carbon footprint.
 And they can identify how to reduce their operational emissions.

 Give your business customers what they really want: